Belarus' isolation grows after journalist's dramatic arrest - WTMJ

 In an unusually swift response to the arrest and flight diversion, EU leaders agreed Monday to ban Belarusian airlines from using the airspace and airports of the 27-nation bloc and impose sanctions on officials linked to the diversion.

+“The measures of restricting flights in particular … are extremely biting on the Belarus system,” Macron said.

-They demanded Pratasevich’s release and urged the International Civil Aviation Organization to investigate the flight diversion, while recommending European carriers avoid Belarus’ airspace.
+The EU demanded Pratasevich’s release and urged the International Civil Aviation Organization to investigate the diversion, while recommending European carriers avoid Belarus’ airspace.
 Polish carrier LOT and Baltic airlines began bypassing the country, while Air France, KLM, Lufthansa and others said they will follow suit.

-Belarus has defended its actions and its Transport Ministry said Tuesday it has invited international aviation, U.S. and EU authorities to investigate the diversion.
+Belarus has defended its actions.
+Its Transport Ministry said Tuesday it has invited international aviation, U.S. and EU authorities to investigate the diversion.

 In the wake of the brazen move, Belarus’ first post-Soviet leader, Stanislav Shushkevich, urged the West to introduce even tougher sanctions.